 Previous visits have revealed good beef, irritating pump clips and rude wallpaper so when I was meeting a couple of friends for lunch last week, I had a perfect opportunity to get back and see how things had progressed.
 The Whippet Inn is a steak restaurant and bar, though if truth be told, not the first pick for a quiet pint given the bar’s size and multitude of local alternatives.

 Those steaks though… my only previous visit to eat was superb.
 An object lesson in upselling, the amount I spent on my main was at least 40% more than originally intended, but entirely worth it.
 Well-aged, succulent, flavoursome and genuinely rare (but not blue); superb steak.

 How have things changed in the last 18 months though?
-I didn’t bother booking a table for my return visit and got seated straight away on a Tuesday lunch time with a couple of friends.
+I didn’t bother booking a table for my Steaks with The Whippet and got seated straight away on a Tuesday lunch time with a couple of friends.
 Maybe worth mentioning that I noticed a large (presumed) Christmas party group in the separate dining room as I entered.

 The waiter’s appearance lasted only slightly longer than my intentions to order from the cheaper lunch time menu.
 40-day dry-aged steak that has been properly rested (pre- and post-cooking) is a difficult proposition to turn down.
 I went for the rib eye and my friend plumped for the fillet for an extra five pounds.
 The third member of the party went for duck breast, giving us a bit of variety.

 Unlike so many other places, the tap water I’d requested actually appeared as expected.
 (Yes, I know it’s not going to be profitable, but it’s water and I’m not paying stupid amounts.)
 The waiter struck a good balance between salesmanship and description.

 Despite not bothering with starters, we seemed to have a significant wait on our hands.
 I guess something to do with that large Christmas party, but we waited circa 45 minutes for our food.